veracode-jmok/verademo-dotnet-ab8f24af/README.md

 Once build completes you can download results.json from build summary screen or view them in the console output for the Pipeline scanner step.

-Check the results.json into source code and reference it in the command to break bufg
+Check the results.json into source code and refghfghsdfhghshshference it in the command to break bufg